ERC-8054/ERC-8054/README.md

 ## Copyright

 This work is made available under CC0-1.0.
-See LICENSE for repository licensing;
-ERC text itself is dedicated to the public domain.
+See LICENSE for repository licensing.